Search results for

 By

-After playing catchup for months, Google has finally launched its first commercial generative AI product in the form of Gemini.
+After playing catchup for a while, Google’s Gemini has finally matured to the point that it can compete with ChatGPT.
 Available in both free and paid versions, Google Gemini is a chatbot and AI image generator that you can also use as a digital assistant on Android instead of the Google Assistant.
 But can it outperform other chatbots and convince us to make the switch?
 Let’s find out in this Gemini vs ChatGPT head-to-head comparison.

 Google Gemini vs ChatGPT: At a glance